 - When finished, click Create Custom Field to save your new field.

-This section is for those of you who use both Salesforce Lightning App and Pardot and have not enabled Salesforce User Sync.
-We’re about to make your life much easier and show you how to log into Pardot with your existing Salesforce credentials.
+This section is for those of you who use both Sales Cloud and Pardot.
+We’re about to make your life a whole lot easier and show you how to log in to Pardot with your existing Salesforce credentials.